Anthony Casso: Incarcerated boss

 Casso was held at New York's Metropolitan Correctional Center pending trial.
 Facing charges that would have all but assured he would die in prison, he continued ordering hits outside, but also began making escape plans.
-One plan almost succeeded when a bribed guard cleared him through security; Casso nearly walked out of jail, but was spotted by another guard and thwarted at the last minute.
+One plan almost succeeded when a bribed guard cleared him through security.
+Casso nearly walked out of jail, but was spotted by another guard and thwarted at the last minute.
 Afterwards, Casso began making plans for Lucchese members to find out what prison buses would be transporting him and arrange an ambush, as well as assassinating the presiding judge, Eugene Nickerson, to buy himself more time.

 On February 2, 1993, the body of Frank Signorino, Peter Chiodo's uncle, was found frozen solid in the trunk of a car in East New York.
 Signorino had been slain by multiple gunshot wounds to the head, which was wrapped in a black plastic bag.

 On February 12, 1993, the Lucchese family burned down the garage of Annette Signorino, Peter Chiodo's 95-year-old grandmother, in Gravesend, Brooklyn.
 Chiodo later told the FBI, that he "couldn't believe someone would try to harm an old woman".

-However, Casso's power came undone when Amuso not only stripped Casso of his title of underboss, but declared that all Lucchese mafiosi should consider him a pariah—in effect, banishing Casso from the family.
+Casso's power came undone when Amuso stripped Casso of his title of underboss, and declared that all Lucchese mafiosi should consider him a pariah—in effect, banishing Casso from the family.
 Amuso had long been suspicious of Casso's failure to use his law enforcement contacts to find out who had betrayed him, and finally concluded Casso did it himself to take control of the family.

 The two lead prosecutors on the case, Charles Rose and Gregory O'Connell, later told Jerry Capeci that they had hoped to use Sammy Gravano as a witness against Casso.
-Gravano, however, refused, as he reportedly feared that Casso would start killing members of his extended family.
+Gravano refused, as he reportedly feared that Casso would start killing members of his extended family.

 Alphonse D'Arco, however, was reportedly very eager to testify against his former friend.
 According to FBI Agent Lucien Gandolfo, "He thought he was standing for what was right, but also for the old values that had been abandoned by the mob."